Preliminary Oral Exam

 The Prelim Document

 Your committee, as well as the GSR, must receive the prelim document at least one-two weeks before your scheduled exam.
-Also, please send the text of your abstract to the Graduate Office for inclusion in your exam announcement.
 The prelim document should convincingly show that you have a firm understanding of the following:

 - The area of study, including the fundamental concepts, key research questions, and important literature